 This is not a complete list, as there are tons of other great video editing software out there, but the following should give you an idea:

 - Davinci Resolve

 - After Effects

 - Final Cut

-All of these software have different pros and cons and some of them specialize in one task over the other.
-For instance, Adobe Premiere Pro is excellent for editing and manipulating the footage.
+These software have different pros and cons, and some specialize in one task over the other.
+For instance, Adobe Premiere Pro is excellent for editing and manipulating footage.

-Adobe After Effects, on the other hand, is specialized for adding Visual Effects to your footage, creating digital motion and 2D animation.
+On the other hand, Adobe After Effects specializes in adding Visual Effects to your footage, creating digital motion and 2D animation.

-This guide will mostly revolve around Adobe Premiere Pro.
+This guide will mainly revolve around Adobe Premiere Pro.

 Spare a Sec for a Brief Poll

 The following survey will help me improve the article and will only take you about half a sec to complete. : )